mantidproject/mantid/Code/Mantid/docs/source/algorithms/RemoveMaskedSpectra-v1.rst

 -----------

 Removes all masked spectra from a workspace and stores all unmasked ones in the output workspace.
-The mask is taken either form the optional MaskedWorkspace property or form the input workspace if it is the only input.
+The mask is taken either from the optional MaskedWorkspace property or from the input workspace if it is the only input.
 The MaskedWorkspace property can either be a masked MatrixWorkspace or a specialised MaskWorkspace.